NehaPraveeen/amfoss-tasks/Task 02/whiskey-peak/README.md

     3. ls -la: list files
 3. Nano Editor: A basic, lightweight text editor built directly into the terminal window used to edit files using your keyboard.

+## Any assumptions made while restoring historical behavior:
+I assumed that legacy_node = true was correct, so I changed false to true inside the runtime file to match it.